argonne-lcf/balsam/docs/userguide/getting-started.md

 ### Create a Balsam DB to start working

-You can use the command line to start working with Balsam. [balsam init]{.title-ref} is used to create a new database at the specified path. [source balsmactivate]{.title-ref} takes a database path (or unique substring) and starts up the database.
+You can use the command line to start working with Balsam. `balsam init` is used to create a new database at the specified path. `source balsmactivate` takes a database path (or unique substring) and starts up the database.

 ```console